 |C$ ↑ 10 % vs. US$||-10 %||0 %||-5 %|

-It's important for investors to consider their appetite for currency exposure prior to investing in a mutual fund with a foreign investment mandate.
-Remaining unhedged may be appropriate for some but not for others.
+It’s important for investors to consider their appetite for currency risk prior to investing in a mutual fund that holds securities with foreign currency exposure.
+Remaining unhedged may be appropriate for some investors, but not for others.